orangese/neural-networks/README.md

 ### Cloning this repository

 In order to clone this repository, run the command: `git clone https://github.com/orangese/neural-networks.git <target_directory>`.
+In order to use the code in this repository, you have to change the directory paths in the code (e.g., references to other programs and datasets).